Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/using_redhat_openshift.md

 linkTitle: Using Red Hat OpenShift
 weight: 40
 date: 2021-03-18
-description: Setup a Red Hat OpenShift 4.7+ managed cluster and install Amplify Istio Agents
 ---

-The Amplify Istio Agents are compatible with Red Hat® OpenShift® 4.7+ when using Istio 1.9.5.
+This topic explains how to set up a Red Hat OpenShift 4.7+ managed cluster and install Amplify Istio Agents The Amplify Istio Agents are compatible with Red Hat® OpenShift® 4.7+ when using Istio 1.9.5.

 ## Prerequisites